mdbecker/whisper_cpp_macos_utils/README.md

 # Purpose

 The `whisper_cpp_macos_utils` repository provides shell scripts to simplify audio transcription workflows on macOS.
 These utilities integrate OpenAI's Whisper (via [`whisper.cpp`](https://github.com/ggerganov/whisper.cpp)) with macOS tools like QuickTime Player and BlackHole-2ch to automate tasks such as retrieving QuickTime recordings, converting audio formats, and generating transcriptions.
+Recent updates include a revamped build process using CMake with Metal support and automatic model quantization when needed.

 This project is ideal for users who frequently record audio (e.g., meetings, lectures, or system audio) and need an efficient, streamlined way to process these recordings into text.